thevishalagarwal/DirectMLConv/README.md

 ## How to use?
 - Install Visual Studio 2022
 - Open the project using Visual Studio 2022
+- Build the solution which downloads all dependencies
 - Run/debug the project